codeborne/dev-indicator/README.md

 After midnight, the indicator resets git comitters, so that you won't forget to set new names in the morning when you switch pairs.

+Specify names and emails of your team's developers in `developers.txt`, then run `./indicator.sh`.
+Or add `indicator.sh` to Startup Applications.